Velouria – If it doesn’t exist…

 It seemed impossible to simply buy an attractive, comfortable bicycle and ride it.
 Lovely Bicycle Blog 4 April 2009

-From that came the Velouria.
-Slowcycles commissioned the geometry and fabrication specifications and had a prototype made by Bella Ciao’s small artisan frame makers in Italy.
+Slowcycles commissioned geometry and fabrication specifications and had a prototype made by the same Italian artisan frame makers who make Bella Ciao.

-But there was a problem.
 While DHL offered global shipping of such a frame for €100 from Germany, from Italy it was over €3,000.
-So the plan was shelved, until 2026, when Slowcycles offered the plans and business plan to Bella Ciao.
+So the plan was shelved.
+It was revived in 2026 when Slowcycles offered the plans and business plan to Bella Ciao.
 Based in Berlin, they could offer the DIY frame & folk kit worldwide, and add it to their product line as a blend of old and new.
 The comfort of the classic roadster, and the modern, light design of the urban Italian bicycle.